 Experiencing a painful loss like a death, heartbreak, or job loss severely impacts your emotional, physical, and mental health.

 Since experiencing a loss changes you, the feelings you experience become a lot more prominent in your life.
 When you start labeling those emotions, it makes them easier to deal with.

 Journaling helps quiet your mind, put words to your feelings and learn how to unpack them.
 It also helps you cope better with change.

 “If it hurts, write harder.”Unknown

 Writing is a powerful tool to help you get in touch and access those painful feelings, give voice to them and over time you may find meaning from that loss.

 Journaling is a healthy way to articulate your thoughts and feelings.
 Through the process of writing, you can engage different parts of your mind and have a safe space to process, identify solutions, and distance yourself from problems.

 To get started, figure out if you want to write on paper or on a computer.
 Once you’ve identified your medium, establish a ritual, find a comfortable (distraction-free) space in your house and keep your journal a judgment-free zone.

 Journaling has been found to have therapeutic benefits and helps us connect with ourselves and others.
-It helps you heal from your pain and trauma as well as aiding you in identifying solutions.
+It helps you heal from your pain and trauma as well as aids you in identifying solutions.